wso2/cellery-samples/composites/pet-store/all-in-one-composite/README.md

 - The components will be using `HttpPortIngress` which do not have APIs created in gateways.
 - Instead of the `cellery:Cell` construct, all components are grouped as `cellery:Composite` and then passed into the createImage method.

 Now let us quick run or build and run the composites.
-And finally let us also observe the composites.
+And also observe the composites.

 1. [Quick Run](#quick-run)
 2. [Create Ingress](#create-ingress)